 • Mud puddles can provide nesting holes for many insects.

 - Ways we can provide water in our gardens for these insects.

 • This can be as easy as adding a bird bath or puddling area for butterflies or is complex as a water feature.

-- There are many variations that can be great projects for kids.
+• Many variations can be great projects for kids.

-- Pollinators use shelters to nest, which will protect developing larvae.
+• Pollinators use shelters for nesting, which will protect developing larvae.